-The facility had one allegation of staff sexual abuse.
-The allegation was investigated and determined to be unfounded.
+The facility had one allegations of staff sexual misconduct during this audit cycle.
+The allegations were investigated was determined to be unsubstantiated.
 An allegation summary can be found in standard 115.222.
-Review: Policy 1080 Policy 3037 Employee Handbook Investigation reports Interview with Human Resource Director Standard 115.277: Corrective action for contractors and volunteers All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.277 (a) Is any contractor or volunteer who engages in sexual abuse prohibited from contact with residents? \boxtimes Yes \square No Is any contractor or volunteer who engages in sexual abuse reported to: Law enforcement agencies unless the activity was clearly not criminal? ☑ Yes □ No Is any contractor or volunteer who engages in sexual abuse reported to: Relevant licensing bodies? ⋈ Yes □ No 115.277 (b) • In the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer, does the facility take appropriate remedial measures, and consider whether to prohibit further contact with residents? ⋈ Yes □ No Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (Requires Corrective Action) Instructions for Overall Compliance Determination Narrative conclusions.
+Review: Policy 1080 Policy 3037 Employee Handbook Investigation reports Interviews with staff Interview with Human Resource Director Ctandard 445 277.
+Carrentive action for contractors and valuations Standard 115.277: Corrective action for contractors and volunteers All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.277 (a) Is any contractor or volunteer who engages in sexual abuse prohibited from contact with residents? \boxtimes Yes $\ \square$ No Is any contractor or volunteer who engages in sexual abuse reported to: Law enforcement agencies unless the activity was clearly not criminal? ⋈ Yes □ No Is any contractor or volunteer who engages in sexual abuse reported to: Relevant licensing bodies? ⊠ Yes □ No 115.277 (b) In the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer, does the facility take appropriate remedial measures, and consider whether to prohibit further contact with residents? \boxtimes Yes \square No Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (Requires Corrective Action)

+The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet the standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's